benyuro/NHSN-Covid-19-Report/README.md

 ![](Codes/mortality_rate_in_2022.png)
 ![](Graphs/mortality_rate_in_2022.png)

-- Michicag state 31.7% was the state with the highest mortality rate in 2022
+- Michigan state 31.7% was the state with the highest mortality rate in 2022
 - North Dakota comes in second place with 20%
 - Kentucky 18%
 - Colorado 15%